Occlusal Equilibration – Rowley, MA

 Teeth that don’t fit together properly can cause more issues than you think.
 Your lower jaw is attached to the skull with two temporomandibular joints (TMJs) that are located on both sides of your head right in front of your ears.
 Normally, the lower jaw should freely hinge at these joints, and when you close your mouth the lower teeth should evenly touch the upper teeth at every point along both arches, creating what’s known as a solid bite.
 However, if the bite is uneven to the point where it affects the TMJs, issues such as jaw pain begin to occur.
 The jaw might shift in an effort to fully close the teeth, putting stress on the joints and leaving the nearby muscles tender.
 Bruxism (a condition where you grind and clench your teeth at night) might also occur.

-To address these issues, we may offer occlusal equilibration as a solution for your TMJ disorder.
-Get in touch with our Rowley practice to schedule an appointment with Dr. St. Clair to have your bite evaluated and your TMJ disorder diagnosed.
+To address these issues, we may offer occlusal equilibration in our Rowley, MA dental office as a solution for your TMJ disorder.
+Get in touch with our Rowley dental office to schedule an appointment with Dr. St. Clair to have your bite evaluated and your TMJ disorder diagnosed.